solkimicreb/react-stax/examples/docs_new/src/pages/home/intro/content.md

 ## Routing

-Routing is inspired by file systems and the old school web.
-In its simplest form it looks like this:
+Routing is inspired by file systems and the old school web, in its simplest form it looks like this:

 ```jsx
 import React from 'react';